 - Avoid sugary drinks and snacks – Instead of packing sodas or fruit juices, pack water.
 And skip the cookies, cake, and candy in favour of healthy snacks that will keep your child feeling full for longer.

-- Make it a balanced meal – A healthy lunch should include a balance of all the different food groups: Fruits, Vegetables, Grains, Protein Foods, and Dairy.
+- Make it a balanced meal – A healthy lunch should include a balance of all the different food groups: Fresh Fruit, Vegetables, Grains, Protein Foods, and Dairy.

 - Keep it fun – If your child is bored with their lunch, they’re not likely to eat it.
 So mix up their meals and snacks and try to include new foods often.